-President Clayton Rose presided over the Baccalaureate ceremony for his first time time, using the opportunity to briefly marvel over his first year at Bowdoin, and to offer wisdom for the day’s graduating seniors.
+President Clayton Rose presided over the Baccalaureate ceremony for his second time, using the opportunity to reflect on his own experiences, and to offer wisdom for the day’s graduating seniors.

 Voices from Bowdoin’s Past